-For the best frequency response, a flat-passband output filter (second-order Butterworth) may be used.
+For the best frequency response, a flat passband output filter (second order Butterworth) may be used.
 The output filter components consist of the series inductor and capacitor to ground at the LOUT and ROUT pins.
-There are several possible configurations depending on the speaker impedance, and whether the output configuration is single ended (SE) or bridge-tied load (BTL).
-Table 4 lists the recommended values for the filter components.
-It is important to use a high-quality capacitor in this application.
-A rating of at least X7R is required.
+There are several possible configurations depending on the speaker impedance and whether the output configuration is Single Ended (SE) or Bridge Tied Load (BTL).
+Table 3 list several possible recommended values for the filter components.

-Table 4.
+Table 3.
 Recommended Filter Output Components